saleor/saleor-docs/docs/api-process/check-out.md

 >
 > - If you use the `checkoutCreate` mutation including the authentication token, this checkout is assigned to the user who is authenticated by this token.
 For more information on how to authenticate with our API, see the [Authentication](api/authenticate.md) topic.
 >
-> - If no authentication token is provided, the checkout is created for an anonymous user, and an email address is used to identify such `Checkout` object linking it with the anonymous user.
-In this case, an email is required to create checkout.
+> - If no authentication token is provided, the checkout is created for an anonymous user, and an email address is used to identify such a `Checkout` object, linking it with the anonymous user.
+In this case, an email is required to create the checkout.

 To create a `Checkout` object, use the `checkoutCreate` mutation.